 Ask a lawyer for help before signing anything

-Both the owner and property management company must sign and date the contract for it to be considered legal and valid.
+Both the condo or HOA and property management company must sign and date the contract for it to be considered legal and valid.
 But before that happens, each party should ask a lawyer to review the contract and look for any gaps or clauses that may put one party at a disadvantage.

 Finding a property management company that works for you

 There are a lot of good property management companies to choose from, so keep the following in mind when you are trying to select a company that will work for you.
-The company should be transparent and maintain an open-door policy with the board and homeowners as well.
-It should create an environment where homeowners can ask questions and voice their concerns without feeling fearful.
+The company should be transparent and maintain an open-door policy with the board.
+It should create an environment where owners can ask questions and voice their concerns without feeling fearful.

-Make sure the company has the right tools, including property management tools.
-Companies that have these tools are generally more productive and efficient.
+Make sure the company has the right tools, including property management software.
+Companies that leverage software are generally more productive and efficient.

 Conclusion

 It can be quite a challenge to operate a condo or HOA.
-It’s a balancing act between keeping homeowners happy while securing the long-term future of the community.
+It’s a balancing act between keeping owners happy and securing the long-term future of the community.
 This big task is more than most board members can handle on their own.
 Property management companies can help everyone in the community, while improving the property’s value.

 Download Template